garvinhicking/OSX-Messages-Exporter/README.md

                         Optionally, specify the last date that should be queried from the Messages database.
                         [-t|--timezone "America/Los_Angeles"]
                         Optionally, supply a timezone to use for any dates and times that are displayed.
 If none is supplied, times will be in UTC.
 For a list of valid timezones, see https://www.php.net/manual/en/timezones.php
+                        [--date-format "n/j/Y, g:i A"]
+                        Optionally, supply a output dateformat to use.
+If none is supplied, a date will be shown like "3/5/2021, 12:43 PM".
+For a list of valid timezones, see https://www.php.net/manual/en/datetime.format.php
+                        [--no-video-preload]
+                        If set, the HTML markup will include a 'preload="none"' attribute so on larger chats not all video files will be preloaded in a browser
+                        [--summary]
+                        If set, the script will return a small summary with number of exported messages/chats and possible errors (missing attachments)
+                        [--html-head-template /path/to/template/file.html]
+                        If set, the script will use the specified filename inside the HTML <head> section.
+Variable substitution with {{CHAT_TITLE}} is available.
+Use this to use custom CSS rules or inject i.e. JavaScript
+                        [--html-toc-template /path/to/template/file.html]
+                        If set, the script will use the specified filename inside the HTML <head> section for the TOC.
+Variable substitution is available: {{TOC}} for the TOC loop (see below)
+		                [--html-toc-loop-template /path/to/template/file.html]
+		                If set, the script will use the specified filename inside the HTML TOC.
+Variable substitution is available: {{FILE}}, {{TITLE}}, {{DATE_FROM}}, {{DATE_TO}}, {{MESSAGE_FROM_BODY}}, {{MESSAGE_TO_BODY}}.
+                        [--safe-filenames]
+                        If set, directory and filenames will only contain characters from A-Z, no special characters, no spaces.
+                        [--contact-csv /path/to/contacts.csv]
+                        By default, contacts are matched by several lookup to system files, however a lookup may fail.
+In this case you can provide a CSV file with two columns \"Number,Name\" (Number can be an eMail address, too) that resolves a iMessage ID to a readable name.
+The CSV will take precedence over other address books, so you can use it to even override specific contact names that exist.
+Ensure the CSV file matches your local charset, use comma as separator, UNIX newlines and no enclosing quotes.
+                        [--skip-attachments "all|a,i,v,d"]
+                        When set to "all", all attachments will be replaced by a simple placeholder.
+Can be used if you just care about plaintexts.
+If no parameters to this is specified, all attachments are skipped.
+Else you can specify a comma-separated list of characters to each attachment type to skip (a=audio, v=video, i=image, d=document)
+                        [--progress]\n
+                        When set, you will get a (simple) progress report while compiling data and output.
 ```

 Caveats